-In the second half of the twelfth century, the role of long-distance trade, which was the basis of the wealth of the inhabitants, fell, and the city was destroyed several times by Danish pirates.
-These invasions were the main cause of the fall of Wolin, but the problem was also proximity of Kamień Pomorski, which tried to subdue Wolin and the competition of nearby Szczecin, which had better conditions for development.
-Wolin was no longer able to return to his former glory.
-In addition to the destruction of the stronghold, the sanding and silting of Dziwna river also contributed to its fall, which sealed the fall of trade.
-The transfer of the bishopric to Kamień in 1176 was a complement to the fall of the stronghold, in the place of which after about a hundred years a medieval town was founded.
+In the second half of the twelfth century, the role of long-distance trade, which was the basis of the wealth of residents, fell, and the town was destroyed several times by Danish pirates.
+These raids were the main reason for the fall of Wolin, but the problem was also the proximity of Kamień Pomorski, which tried to subordinate Wolin and the competition of nearby Szczecin, which had better development conditions.
+Wolin was no longer able to return to its former glory.
+Apart from the destruction of the stronghold, the sanding and silting of Dziwna river also contributed to its fall, which sealed the fall of trade.
+The transfer of the bishopric to Kamień in 1176 was the complement to the fall of the stronghold, in the place of which after about a hundred years a medieval town was founded.
 It was neither a large nor significant center, although in the first half of the fourteenth century it was surrounded by stone and brick defensive walls.

-Currently, in Wolin (although on the opposite side of the Dziwna River) you can see an archaeological open-air museum representing the life of an early medieval settlement in Wolin.
-There are reconstructions of residential and craft buildings from the period 9th – 11th century.
-The museum also includes gates, embankments and fortifications along with the harbor.
-The huts were built in the framework of 3.5 x 6.5 meters.
-The walls were erected from horizontally and layered wooden logs, joined in corners in the simplest form.
-This way of joining elements in huts was found during excavation works in Biskupin and in many early medieval settlements.
+Currently, in Wolin (although on the opposite side of the Dziwna River) you can see an archaeological open-air museum representing the life of an early medieval settlement.
+There are reconstructions of residential and craft buildings from the 9th – 11th century.
+The open-air museum also includes gates, ramparts and fortifications along with the port quay.
+The houses were built in a log construction with horizontally and layered wooden logs, connected in the corners with cuts, as well as in post-and-plank, interlacing and pole technology.
+These methods of erecting huts were found during excavations in many early medieval settlements.

 In the open-air museum there are huts of mint master, ambermen , leatherer, potterer, glazierer, hawkerer, jewelerer, fisherman, scribbler, bookbinder, currency exchange and merchant magazine.
 You can see what the everyday life of the former people looked like and how they lived and worked.
 In the interiors of the huts you can watch replicas of furniture, tools and everyday items from a thousand years ago.